Wang-Yu-Qing/UTPM/README.md

 ......
 ```

-To change config, pass arguments when launch main.py, check utils.py for arguments details.
+To change the default config, pass arguments when launch main.py, check utils.py for arguments details.

-For example, run the model with cpu, batch size of 64 and max samples per user being 20:

 ## Evaluation (Currently cannot reproduce the result in paper.)
 precision@1: 0.00329352153456388